signalwerk/ai.texts/01-general.md

 ---

-This blog post is based on an interview published on [persoenlich.ch](https://www.persoenlich.com/digital/ki-ist-bei-digitalagenturen-teil-des-teams) and translated and edited with the help of ChatGPT.
-In my role as a free software advocate at Liip, I'm aware of the ethical and licence implications we will face in the future with AI.
+This blog post is based on an interview published on [persoenlich.ch](https://www.persoenlich.com/digital/ki-ist-bei-digitalagenturen-teil-des-teams) and translated and edited with the help of [ChatGPT](https://openai.com/blog/chatgpt) and [Janina Kürsteiner](https://www.liip.ch/de/team/janina-kuersteiner).
+As a free software advocate at Liip, I'm aware of the ethical and licence implications we will face in the future with AI.
 This text is licensed as [creative commons (CC BY-SA 2.0)](https://creativecommons.org/licenses/by-sa/2.0/).